 The Bottom Line

 Now you have 8 tips that will make buying your first car easier than otherwise possible.
-Most importantly, you know that a Trusted Choice independent agent can make at least a few steps in the process easier.
+Most importantly, you know that an independent agent can make at least a few steps in the process easier, especially when finding an affordable car insurance policy.
 In fact, they'll do the work for you.

 So set that budget, do those test drives and call an independent agent.
 Your first car awaits you.